 Nonprofits have recognized the value of investing in technology as a strategic objective for a long time.
 But they still struggle to add it to resource allocation in strategic planning for two main financial reasons.

 The first is clear: the cost of technology.
-Accenture research found that 59% of nonprofits weren’t satisfied with the ways they used technology.
-And they “almost always” said that funding was the big roadblock.
+NetChange research found that 90% of nonprofits weren’t satisfied with their digital programs.
+And they said that funding was the big roadblock.

-But even if technology cost isn’t a problem, the same study found that 45% of nonprofits see the cost of employee training is a barrier to new tech implementation.
+But even if technology cost isn’t a problem, the same study found that 45% of nonprofits see the cost of employee training as a barrier to new tech implementation.

 - Event Management Systems: Find a low-cost SaaS tool that can take a lot of the manual work out of hosting events online, freeing you up to focus on the experience.